-Stress can affect anyone one of us at any time, but the holidays seem to take the cake when it comes to being frazzled.
+Stress can affect anyone one of us at any time.

 There are two parts to the human mind - the conscious and subconscious -explained Gail Elliott Patricolo, director of Integrative Medicine at Beaumont.